find a Clinician/Physician

 2. Evacuator suction systems should always be used to collect the plume.

-1. The suction should have a high flow volume with filter changes being made per manufacturer’s recommendations to optimize suction and filter capabilities.
+1. The suction should have a high flow volume, with filter changes being made per manufacturer’s recommendations to optimize suction and filter capabilities.

 2. Filers should be chosen which allow for maximum filtering efficiency.